Should You Sell Your Home During a Divorce?

 For many families, keeping the home may initially seem like a very attractive option.
 The home is tied to memories of life previously lived before everything seemed to go downhill.
 It’s the shelter you bought and created a life in together.

-One of the first questions when it comes to retaining the house is: who is going to keep it?
-If there are children involved, it’s most often the parent with more custody who may get to keep the home (although this may vary based on every personal situation).
+One of the first questions when it comes to retaining the house is who is going to keep it?
+If there are children involved, it’s most often the parent with more custody time who may get to keep the home (although this may vary based on every personal situation).

 For those who retain the home, the next question is whether they can afford the house payment on a single income.
-This largely depends on the financial make-up of the household before the divorce and how much legal fees deplete their income after the fact.
+This largely depends on the financial make-up of the household before the divorce and how legal fees may deplete their income.
 In fact, researchers estimate that divorced spouses need to make 30% more than their initial income to maintain the same standard of living as they experienced beforehand.

-One thing to keep in mind is that even if one of the spouses can take over the house payment in full, the other may remain responsible for payments if the payee can’t make an installment or even pass away.
+One thing to keep in mind is that even if one spouse can take over the house payment in full, the other may remain responsible for payments if the original spouse can’t make a payment.